ComplianceAsCode/ComplianceAsCode.github.io/_posts/2020-03-06-profile_guard.md

 If you perform suggested copy commands and re-run tests, they then pass.
 However, when you submit a pull request with all files changed, there won't be any doubt that those rules were removed from the profile, even if the change is part of a mass rearranging of the `ospp.profile` file.

+## Conclusion

+If you are a profile developer and you want to have a strong control over your profile, consider adding the compiled profile to the test directory.
+If there are legitimate updates of dependent profiles, your test reference will be overwritten, so those legitimate changes aren't blocked.
+However, you can watch the history of the reference, and react to its changes - every change of an extended profile can be neutralized by adding selections, adding unselections, or overriding variables or refinements to their original values.